VCityTeam/UD-Reproducibility/Docker/GeoserverSetup/Readme.md

 See [this page](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg) for further instructions.

 For all the other variables shown in the geoserver setup section, you can directly change their value in the .env file.

-### Using docker-compose

-- Copy the context folder provided in this directory in your compose folder.
-- Create a .env file in your compose folder (if one already exists, do not create another)
-- Add the environment variables located in the "Geoserver-setup related section" located in [this file](Example/.env) to your own .env file.
-- Configure the variables to suit your needs
-- Build and launch your docker-compose.
-- Access your geoserver, you should now be able to see the newly added layers.

 ## Developers